Xenonesis/DocMagic/README.md

 - Improve documentation and tutorials
 - Help other users in discussions and issues
-- Create blog posts, videos, or tutorials about DocMagic
+- Create blog posts, videos, or tutorials about docverse
 - Translate the interface to new languages

 #### 🎨 **Design & UX**